LandSandBoat/lsb-wiki/Miscellaneous-Server.md

 [Install]
 WantedBy=topaz.service
 ```
-After adding these to <code>/etc/systemd/system/</code>, run <code>systemctl daemon-reload</code> followed by <code>systemctl enable topaz_game topaz_connect topaz_search</code>.
-You can start/stop all the servers at once with <code>systemctl start/stop topaz</code> or each individual service separately.
-To enable auto-start, type <code>systemctl enable topaz</code>.
+After adding these to `/etc/systemd/system/`, run `systemctl daemon-reload` followed by `systemctl enable topaz_game topaz_connect topaz_search`.
+You can start/stop all the servers at once with `systemctl start/stop topaz` or each individual service separately.
+To enable auto-start, type `systemctl enable topaz`.
 Make sure topaz is in a location accessible to the user that will be running the service, and the correct permissions are set.

-=== Automatically give new players a server linkshell ===
+### Automatically give new players a server linkshell
-In <code>topaz/scripts/globals/player.lua</code> find the following line:
+In `server\scripts\globals\player.lua` find the following line:
 ```lua
 player:setNewPlayer(true) -- apply new player flag
 ```